News

 Have you noticed that your loved one has started wandering around aimlessly during the day and night?
 If you’re wondering if there’s a link between Dementia and wandering the Alzheimer’s Association tells us that 60% of people who live with Dementia and Alzheimer’s disease will wander about.
 If you’re a family member supporting your loved […]

-A fully managed live-in care agency At Independent People Homecare we employ, train and supervise the carers directly.
+Key differences between introductory and managed care At Independent People Homecare we employ, train and supervise the carers directly.
 We will interview them, check references, do background and criminal record checks and will provide ongoing training.
-We take complete responsibility for the management of the live in care service, rather than this being the responsibility of […]
+We take complete responsibility for the management of the live in care service, rather than this being the responsibility […]

 How private care can help with hospital discharge